 4. To gain the confidence, experience, an expert leader and facilitator of the creative experience of others.

-5. To learn the workings of The Creative Entrepreneur Method, a proven set of tools, methodology and philosophy, that can be adapted and used with every type of audience and experience.
+5. To learn the workings of The Creative Journey Method, a proven set of tools, methodology and philosophy, that can be adapted and used with every type of audience and experience.
 These tools are used in psychiatric hospitals, orphanages, corporate offsite meetings, conferences, universities, grade schools, spiritual retreat centers, churches, art schools, and in living rooms and community centers all over the world.

 The next session begins in February, 2018 and goes through August, 2018.

 This workshop takes place entirely online, so you can participate wherever you are.

 Prerequisites for the facilitator training are participation in the following three online classes: